yunseo-kim/yunseo-kim.github.io/_posts/en/2025-03-10-newtons-laws-of-motion.md

 ### Newton's Third Law
 > III.
 When two bodies exert forces on each other, these forces are equal in magnitude and opposite in direction.

-This law is also known as the 'law of action and reaction', and it applies when the force exerted by one object on another is directed along the line connecting their two points of action.
+This law is also known as the 'law of action and reaction' and applies when the force one body exerts on another is directed along the line connecting their two points of action.
 Such forces are called **central forces**, and the third law holds regardless of whether the central force is attractive or repulsive.
-Gravitational or electrostatic forces between stationary objects, and elastic forces are examples of such central forces.
-On the other hand, forces that depend on the velocities of the interacting objects, such as forces between moving charges or gravitational forces between moving objects, are non-central forces, and in these cases, the third law cannot be applied.
+Gravity or electrostatic force between stationary objects, and elastic force are examples of such central forces.
+On the other hand, forces that depend on the velocities of the interacting objects, such as the force between moving charges or gravity between moving objects, are non-central forces, and the third law cannot be applied in these cases.

 Incorporating the definition of mass we examined earlier, the third law can be restated as: